cloudfoundry-incubator/cflocal/README.md

 OK
 Plugin cflocal v0.8.0 successfully installed.
 ```
-Note: The version available in the 'CF-Community` plugin repo may not always be the latest available.
+Note: The version available in the 'CF-Community' plugin repo may not always be the latest available.

 ## Uninstall

 ```